enterprisemodules/ibm_profile/README.md

 ### The `ibm_profile::iib_machine` class

 Besides setting up MQ, the `ibm_profile` module also has support for setting up IBM Integration Bus (IIB).
-The `ibm_profile::iib_machine` class allows you to get a full fledged IIB setup on your system in a minute.
+The `ibm_profile::iib_machine` class allows you to get a full -fledged IIB setup on your system in a minute.
 It contains all default settings needed, but you can also tweak it in a lot of ways.
 It contains the following stages (These are not puppet stages):

 - [`sysctl`](http://www.enterprisemodules.com/docs/ibm_profile/iib_machine/sysctl.html)                   (Set all required sysctl parameters)
 - [`limits`](http://www.enterprisemodules.com/docs/ibm_profile/iib_machine/limits.html)                   (Set all required OS limits)